punsammy/first-ajax/README.md

 4. Look at the "Initiator" and "Type" columns.
 Was this an xhr/JavaScript/AJAX request or a normal browser request?
 Type: Document, Initiator: Other
 Normal browser

+Step-9 Questions:
+1. Investigate the Request and Response "Headers" in your Network Tab.
+What is the 'Accepts' of the Request, and the 'Content-Type' of the response?
+X-Content-Type-Options:nosniff
+Accept:text/html, */*; q=0.01